-Start off by addressing who you are your current address and contact details.
+Start off by detailing who you are, your current address and contact details.
 Make sure to include additional contact preferences i.e. mobile and work number, both personal and work email.

 List relevant conferences and courses you have attended, make sure you go into detail as this shows your enthusiasm for your specialism and commitment to growing and improving your knowledge, especially if they are international events.
 Make a special effort to note events where you may have been a speaker or an exhibitor or you’ve had poster pieces that you have shown.

 Partaking in research and publications shows so much dedication and passion for your chosen field so it is important you list all of these.
 As always, work your way backwards in chronological order, highlighting those of most importance with a level of detail that reflects.

 Make sure to note any awards and accreditations you have obtained throughout your career.

 It can be a good idea to very briefly give the employer a few personal skills that could be important to the role you are applying for.
 Additionally, listing some personal attributes here will also give them an insight into your personality and who you are outside of work.

 When applying for a job within the NHS you will be asked to provide references from at least two points of contact covering all of your employment over the last three years.
 The details should include their name, job title, department and hospital along with their contact information.

 Once you have completed your CV make sure you ask for the opinion of friends, colleagues or your agent before you start to send it out.
 There will be typing errors or spelling mistakes and you'd rather spot them sooner than later!
 We aim to support in any way that we can so if you need a copy of our template or you want a fresh pair of eyes to look over your CV then feel free to send a copy of your current CV to [email protected] and we'll be happy to help.